-Chelsea is a Colorado native and practices her passion for visual storytelling by communicating the Rebels Project mission through film, videography, photography, web design, and graphic design.
+Chelsea is a Colorado native and practices her passion for visual storytelling by communicating the Rebels Project mission through film, videography, photography, writing, web design, and graphic design.

 After surviving the Aurora Theater shooting July 20th 2012, she took a 4-year-long break from pursuing a degree in Communications due to severe PTSD symptoms.
 She was able to take a 9-month leave from work and ended up connecting with The Rebels Project within that time.
 Feeling intertwined with a community of people who understood life after a mass tragedy was vital to her healing, especially so soon after her event.
 She also sought frequent one-on-one therapy, group therapy, EMDR, Yoga, and Tai-Chi, all of which has greatly assisted in her healing and recovery - and still does to this day.